Can AI create a personalized curriculum that maximizes student engagement across subjects ?

 Education technology has increasingly relied on AI to tailor learning experiences to individual needs.
 Recent systems can analyze learning patterns, predict motivational drops, and dynamically adjust content and pacing.
 These models integrate psychological and pedagogical insights to craft holistic educational journeys.
 Some platforms now claim to outperform traditional one-size-fits-all curricula.

 AI can already generate personalized learning paths that adapt to a student’s strengths, weaknesses, and interests, but doing so across multiple subjects in a way that maximizes engagement remains an active research area rather than a solved problem.
 Current systems often rely on large language models or optimization algorithms to propose topics and activities, yet they still face challenges in balancing academic rigor with motivational factors like novelty and relevance.
-Some tools integrate learning-science principles (e.g., spaced repetition, gamification) and student feedback loops to refine curricula, but robust, cross-subject personalization at scale requires more granular data and adaptive assessment methods than are commonly available today.
+Some tools integrate learning-science principles—such as spaced repetition and gamification—and student feedback loops to refine curricula.
+However, robust, cross-subject personalization at scale requires more granular data and adaptive assessment methods than are commonly available today.
 As a result, while AI can assist educators in drafting individualized plans, fully autonomous, engaging curricula across subjects are not yet widely deployed in mainstream education.

 Suggest a tag